GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-quick-reference/index.md

 See [Importing scripts](tbd) to learn about other ways to import multiple files in a service worker.

-{% Aside %}
+{% Aside 'important' %}

-Remember to set `type.module` when using a modern module bundler framework.
+Remember to set `type.module` when using a modern module bundler framework, such as [CRXjs Vite plugin][crxjs-vite].

 {% endAside %}